MOohTus/ODAMNet/docs/source/pages/approaches/methods_RWR.rst

 .. note::

-    The Random Walk is performed using multiXrank [1]_ -- :octicon:`mark-github;1em` `GitHub <https://github.com/anthbapt/multixrank>`_ :octicon:`book;1em` `ReadTheDocs <https://multixrank-doc.readthedocs.io/en/latest/>`_
+    The Random Walk with Restart is performed using multiXrank [1]_ -- :octicon:`mark-github;1em` `GitHub <https://github.com/anthbapt/multixrank>`_ :octicon:`book;1em` `ReadTheDocs <https://multixrank-doc.readthedocs.io/en/latest/>`_

 The Random Walk with Restart (RWR) approach measures the **proximity** between target genes and all the nodes (e.g. genes,